 Each individual has a unique genotype, which is then reflected in phenotypic variations such as skin color, height, and weight.
 However, a phenotype is not the product of just the genotype.
 The phenotype is the product of an inherited genotype and many environmental influences.
-The only part of variation that has evolutionary consequence is the genetic part of variation.
+The only part of variation that has evolutionary consequence is the genetic part of the variation.

 The ultimate source of new alleles is a mutation, a change in the nucleotide sequence of an organism’s DNA.
 Only mutations in cell lines that produce gametes can be passed to offspring.
 Point mutations can have a significant impact on phenotype.
 However, this is unlikely in eukaryotes.
 This is due to the fact that much of the DNA is non-coding.
 And if this mutation does occur in the coding section of DNA, the only way the gene that encodes a protein will have any effect on the protein’s function is if the amino acid composition is changed.
 However, chromosomal changes that disrupt, delete or rearrange many loci at once are almost certain to be harmful.
 However, the translocation of part of one chromosome to a different organism could link DNA segments in a way that results positively.
 An important source of variation happens when genes are duplicated due to errors in meiosis or slippage during DNA replication.
 These gene duplications that do not have severe effects can stay over generations, allowing mutations to accumulate.
 The result could be an expanded genome that has a new locus, which takes on a new function.

 Rates of Mutation